Security Assessment or Security Program ReviewBy: Justin Fimlaid

 The beginning of the year is a great time to review your security posture.
 You have many options available to you as to how you conduct security review.
 The most common ways that we see companies approach a review of their security program generally falls into two approaches.

 The first approach is companies looking for a security program review.
 This is intended to be a broad look at your overall security program and the security capabilities that exist within your company.
 A security program review always has an assessment component to start however the security program review also looks into security capabilities and the maturity of those capabilities.
-A good example of a security program review exist within the NIST Cybersecurity Framework.
+A good example of a security program review exists within the NIST Cybersecurity Framework.
 The NIST Cybersecurity Framework measures your security program and specifically the ability of your company to:

 The second most common way is through a security assessment measuring your company against and comparing to an established security or regulatory framework.
 Some examples of this would include PCI-DSS, HIPAA, or ISO 27001 to name a few.
-Typically in this scenario companies are looking to comply with or conform to an established security compliance or regulatory framework.
+Typically, in this scenario companies are looking to comply with or conform to an established security compliance or regulatory framework.
 Usually companies looking to pursue this type of assessment are looking to comply with or conform to one of these standards.

 While a security assessment can be used for security maturation efforts, a security assessment is generally a step toward conforming to a compliance standard and trying to grab some solid security practices on the way.